 “This is an unprecedented situation.
 Nobody knows what the right thing to do is,” says Allison McGeer, an infectious disease expert at Mount Sinai Hospital in Toronto who herself contracted SARS in 2003 while taking care of patients.

-Quarantine and isolation were effective strategies to end the 2003 SARS outbreak, but it’s unclear whether similar methods will help control the new virus.
-Some quarantine efforts for the new outbreak have had favorable outcomes, while others have not.
+Quarantine and isolation were effective strategies to end the 2003 SARS outbreak, but it’s looking less likely that similar methods will help control the new virus.
+Some quarantine efforts for the new epidemic have had favorable outcomes, while others have not.

 In the wake of reports that the virus can spread asymptomatically and the growing number of cases in China, U.S. officials quarantined a group of 195 U.S. citizens evacuated from Wuhan at March Air Reserve Base in Ontario, Calif., the CDC announced January 31.
 The evacuees, who arrived on January 29, remained on base for health assessments, and none tested positive for the new coronavirus during the legally mandated two-week quarantine that ended February 11.
 More than 600 other people remain under quarantine in other military bases across the United States after their return from Wuhan.
 As of February 13, three had tested positive for the virus and are being isolated and treated at nearby hospitals.

-Other containment methods, such as a cruise ship quarantined off the coast of Japan, seem to put certain people at higher risk of infection.
+Other containment methods, such as on the Diamond Princess cruise ship quarantined off the coast of Japan, seem to put certain people at higher risk of infection.
 In an environment like a cruise ship, it is harder to implement methods to control the virus’s spread among passengers.

 Nearly 3,700 people were onboard and at least 634 people contracted the virus, including multiple crew members as of February 20, according to Japan’s health ministry.
 While the 14-day quarantine ended on February 19, around 1,000 passengers and crew members remain onboard, the New York Times reported February 20.